 To oversimplify, in the software development world it’s very easy to “do” before you “think”.

 We understand the challenges of planning, and understand that 100% adherence to a process or method is as counter-productive as no process at all.
 We strive to seek a balance between the known and unknown to minimize risk to a project.
-We understand the need to explore the real requirements and make them all explicit and communicable at the appropriate degree of ceremony.
+It is always preferable to explore the real requirements and make them all explicit and communicable at the appropriate degree of ceremony.
 And then map the requirements into the appropriate technology for the experience and skills of an organization.

 To oversimplify, it is always better to “think” before we “do”.